-The problem of max-kernel search arises everywhere: given a query point p_q , a set of reference objects S_r and some kernel \mathcal{K} , find $\arg\max{p_r\in S_r}\mathcal{K}(p_q,p_r)$.
+Abstract: The problem of max-kernel search arises everywhere: given a query point p_q , a set of reference objects S_r and some kernel \mathcal{K} , find arg max $p{r \in S_r} \mathcal{K}(p_q, p_r)$.
 Max-kernel search is ubiquitous and appears in countless domains of science, thanks to the wide applicability of kernels.
 A few domains include image matching, information retrieval, bio-informatics, similarity search, and collaborative filtering (to name just a few).
-However, there are no generalized techniques for efficiently solving max-kernel search.
-This paper presents a single-tree algorithm called $single-tree\ FastMKS$ which returns the max-kernel solution for a single query point in provably $O(\log N)$ time (where N is the number of reference objects), and also a dual-tree algorithm $(dual-tree\ FastMKS)$ which is useful for max-kernel search with many query points.
+However, there is no generalized technique for efficiently solving max-kernel search.
+This paper presents a single-tree algorithm called single-tree FastMKS which returns the max-kernel solution for a single query point in provably $O(\log N)$ time (where N is the number of reference objects), and also a dual-tree algorithm (dual-tree FastMKS) which is useful for max-kernel search with many query points.
 If the set of query points is of size O(N), this algorithm returns a solution in provably O(N) time, which is significantly better than the $O(N^2)$ linear scan solution; these bounds are dependent on the expansion constant of the data.
-These algorithms work for abstract objects, as they $do\ not$ require explicit representation of the points in kernel space.
-Empirical results for a variety of datasets show up to 5 orders of magnitude speedup in some cases.
-In addition, we present approximate extensions of the FastMKS algorithms that can achieve further speedups.
+These algorithms work for abstract objects, as they do not require explicit representation of the points in kernel space.
+Empirical results for a variety of datasets show up to five orders of magnitude speedup in some cases.
+In addition, we present approximate extensions of the FastMKS algorithms that can achieve further speedups. © 2014 Wiley Periodicals, Inc. Statistical Analysis and Data Mining 7: 229-253, 2014